How To Develop A Recruitment Strategy That Hires Fast

 Offer letter template prepared HR Drafted and reviewed in advance

-Signing deadline communicated Recruiter 48 to 72 hours maximum
+Signing deadline communicated Recruiter 48–72 hours maximum

 Once the offer is signed, confirm the start date in writing immediately and send the candidate a short note outlining what to expect before day one.
 Most companies lose candidates between offer signing and the first morning simply because all communication disappears.

 Step 7.
-Onboard for speed and retention
+Onboard for Speed and Retention

-Pre-boarding begins the moment the offer is signed, not when the employee walks through the door.
+Pre-boarding begins the moment the offer is signed — not when the employee walks through the door.
 Send a structured welcome sequence in the days leading up to the start date so your new hire feels informed and connected before they attend a single meeting.

 Use this pre-boarding checklist to cover the essentials: